The best things to do in Essaouira

 There’s no shortage of hotels and riads in Essaouira.
 We try to camp in our vehicle for the majority of our travels and Essaouira is low on quality campsites.
 There is one campsite a little to the south of the town but it’s little more than a car park.
 If you’re looking for a campsite that has great facilities and willing to be some way out of town, then Camping des Oliviers has been recommended to us many times by fellow overlanders.
 It’s a 15 mile / 24 km drive so not convenient if you want to visit Essaouira for a few days.

-Failing that, there is a camperstop at the southern end of the beach, marked on the map below.
+Failing that, there is a camperstop at the southern end of the beach.
 There are no facilities so make sure you’re stocked up with water and your toilet doesn’t need emptying in a hurry.

 How to get to Essaouria